thEpisode/Linux-Shellcode-Generator/README.md

 ### Creating new ASM Fast Development Projects

-> bash ASMFastDevelopment.sh -n HelloWorld
+> bash ASMFastDevelopment.sh --new HelloWorld

 This command create a new .asm file inside folder, open and develop!